The UK has left the EU.

 - The changes on how to send and receive personal data from international partners, including in the EEA.

 - Bedford Borough companies will still be able to employ EU citizens as they currently do and are required to conduct the same right to work, checks.

 - EU, EEA and Swiss citizens should apply to continue to work in the UK under the EU settlement scheme.

-- There may be changes for Bedford Borough companies who hold intellectual property, affecting copyright, patents, designs and trademarks.
+- The regulations regarding intellectual property, affecting copyright, patents, designs and trademarks.